opdsbanasya/NamasteNodeJS/S03 Episode 3/README.md

 - Find the "Always Use HTTPS" option and enable it, this will redirect all HTTP requests to HTTPS.
 - Find the "Automatic HTTPS Rewrites" option and enable it, this will rewrite all HTTP links to HTTPS.

 ## .Tech Domain
-Godady is not free, so I used [.tech domain](https://get.tech/) for this project. `.tech` domain is also not free, but I got it free for 1 year with the "GitHub Student Developer Pack".
+Godaddy is not free, so I used [.tech domain](https://get.tech/) for this project. `.tech` domain is also not free, but I got it free for 1 year with the "GitHub Student Developer Pack".
 If you are a student, you can get it for free as well.
 Here are the steps to get it:
 - Go to [GitHub Student Developer Pack](https://education.github.com/pack) page.
-- To redeam it, follow the [Sheryians Coding School Video](https://youtu.be/pq0k5OqnML4?feature=shared) YouTube Video or find it yourself
+- To redeem it, follow the [Sheryians Coding School Video](https://youtu.be/pq0k5OqnML4?feature=shared) YouTube Video or find it yourself
 - Sign up with your student email address.
 - Once you are verified, you will get access to the pack.
 - You will find a lot of free offers, including `.tech` domain.